 - Skin irritation (commonly beneath the folds of the breast)

 - Damage of the skeletal frame due to disproportionately large breasts

 It is important to be honest with Dr. Greenberg during your surgical consultation regarding any physical and emotional discomfort that has been felt so that any symptoms that have been experienced can be properly documented for the insurance provider.

 If it is determined that insurance will be available to cover breast reduction surgery, it is also important to establish exactly what costs will be covered.
 The cost of breast reduction surgery may include fees for the surgeon, the hospital, anesthesiologist, lab fees, and more.
 It is important to know beforehand if there will be any out-of-pocket costs for fees that have not been covered by the insurance provider.
 Our staff is happy to work with a patient’s insurance provider in order to help determine the specific coverage for which each patient will qualify.
 Once surgery has taken place, we want our patients to be free to focus on resting and recovery, so it is best to have any insurance issues sorted out before surgery.

 Schedule a Consultation

 No patient should have to endure the physical or emotional discomfort that can result from breasts that are large and disproportionate.
-If you have suffered as a result of breast size and would like to learn more about breast reduction surgery, schedule a consultation with Dr. Stephen Greenberg at your earliest convenience.
+If you have suffered as a result of breast size and would like to learn more about breast reduction surgery, schedule a consultation with Stephen T. Greenberg, M.D., F.A.C.S at your earliest convenience.
 We look forward to meeting you!